-worker day passes are available to daytime booth workers, including those working Wednesday and Thursday.
-Worker day passes for Wednesday and Thursday are \$10 each; Friday, Saturday, and Sunday worker day passes are \$25 each.
+WORKER DAY PASSES are available to daytime booth workers, including those working Wednesday and Thursday.
+Worker day passes for Wednesday, Thursday, Friday, Saturday, or Sunday are \$25 each.
 Worker day passes allow booth and cart workers to be on OCF property between 7am and 7pm only.
+There is no limit to purchasing Worker Day Passes.
 Unused worker day passes are not refundable.

 VEHICLE STICKERS.
-Each vehicle on Fair property after 9pm, Wednesday, July 5, must have a vehicle sticker affixed to the lower-left front windshield.
+Each vehicle, except motorcycles, on Fair property after 9pm, Wednesday, July 10, must have a vehicle sticker affixed to the lower-left front windshield.
 There are no exceptions.
-Vehicle stickers are non-transferable.
+Vehicle stickers cost \$20 and are non-transferable.
 When registering, please indicate who is to receive each vehicle sticker.
-Additional vehicle stickers may be available to booth members for \$20 each, through June 25.
-The price of vehicle stickers increases to \$40 on June 26.
 The total number of vehicle stickers sold to a booth cannot exceed half the number of passes.
 Because of limited parking, we strongly urge carpooling.
 Oversized vehicle stickers are required for vehicles longer than 22 feet.

-Stickers for oversized vehicles are \$100 each and must be purchased in addition to a regular vehicle sticker.
-Please see Transportation and Parking (Section 37) and Vehicle Stickers (Section 38).
+Stickers for oversized vehicles are \$125 each and must be purchased in addition to a regular vehicle sticker.
+Please see Transportation and Parking (Section 38) and Vehicle Stickers (Section 39).

 pragon vouchers.
 A dragon voucher facilitates site access during the event.
-It will get you on the bus and to the check-in booths so that you can get your credentials if you do not already have them.
+It will get you on the bus and to the Check-in/Sticker Booth so that you can get your credentials if you do not already have them.
 Booth participants should see their booth representative at least one week before the Fair to get a dragon voucher.

-70. Booth Changes.
-Booth representatives are required to notify Booth Registration of all changes to booth occupants.
+71. Booth Changes.
+Booth representatives are required to notify the Registration Crew of all changes to booth occupants.

 CONTACT INFORMATION.
-Booth Registration will collect the name, email, mailing address, and phone numbers of folks in each booth.
+Registration Crew will collect the name, email and mailing addresses, and phone numbers of folks in each booth.
 Booth representatives should provide this information in the registration packet and update it if there are changes.

 BOOTH SHARING.
 Craft booths may share space with any active juried crafter.
-Booth representatives must notify Booth Registration as soon as possible to ensure the added crafter gets credit for participating.
+Booth representatives must notify Registration Crew as soon as possible to ensure the added crafter gets credit for participating.

 LEAVE OF ABSENCE.
-A booth, crafter, or booth representative may take a leave of absence for no more than two consecutive years with written notification to Registration before the May 1 deadline.
+A food booth, food cart, crafter, or booth representative may take a leave of absence for no more than two consecutive years with written notification to Registration before the May 1 deadline.

-bisplaced active crafter.
-If a crafter is displaced from a booth that has been shared with a booth rep, the crafter should notify boothreg@oregoncountryfair.org.
-Booth Registration will add the crafter's name to the Wait/Share list and do its best to work with the displaced crafter to find them a booth to share.
-Booth Registration does not guarantee a booth for displaced crafters while seeking a sharing solution.
+displaced from a booth that has been shared with a booth rep, the crafter should notify boothreg@oregoncountryfair.org.
+Registration Crew will add the crafter's name to the Wait/ Share list and do its best to work with the displaced crafter to find them a booth to share.
+Registration Crew does not guarantee a booth for displaced crafters while seeking a sharing solution.